-The course of some of these nuclei is shown in the image below.
-The main take away is that the glossopharyngeal nerve is formed by each of these separate regions of the brainstem in order to provide sensory, motor and parasympathetic innervation to structures in and around the mouth.
+The course of some of these nuclei is shown in Figure 2.
+The glossopharyngeal nerve is formed by each of these separate regions of the brainstem in order to provide sensory, motor and parasympathetic innervation to structures in and around the mouth.

 Intracranial glossopharyngeal nerve

 The fibres from these nuclei all converge to form the glossopharyngeal nerve, which exits the medulla oblongata at the post-olivary sulcus (behind the inferior olives).
 It lies immediately superior to cranial nerves X (vagus) and XI (spinal accessory).

 It travels with CNs X and XI inferolaterally in the posterior cranial fossa to reach the internal os of the jugular foramen.
 Immediately before entering the jugular foramen, the tympanic nerve branches from CN IX, providing sensory fibres to the middle ear and parasympathetic fibres to the parotid gland.

 As CN IX leaves the jugular foramen, it meets the superior and inferior ganglia (no other special name!), which contain the neuronal cell bodies of the sensory components of CN IX.
 These ganglia appear to be small bulges in the glossopharyngeal nerve next to the jugular foramen.